10 Best Data Aggregation Tools for 2026 for Your Business Needs

 Key features:

 • Extended connectivity.
-Domo has 1000+ pre-built connectors for the on-premises services, databases, data warehouses, and cloud apps.
+Domo has 1000+ pre-built connectors for the on-premises services, databases, warehouses, and cloud apps.

 • Data blending.
 Combine and transform the aggregated data with commands and statements.